 An interesting side note, we hopped on 4 calls with domain and hosting support at GoDaddy and nobody was able to figure out the issue.
 While their support is usually very solid, you could tell that SSL is a newer beast that most weren’t familiar with.
 Each call had a frustrating ending without resolution besides saying:

 The route that finally resolved our redirecting issue took us back to our trusty .htaccess file.
 We realized that the SSL certificate exists at the server level.
 So domain forwarding simply isn’t the right solution.
 We included the following code in the htaccess file used for the original hosting account to point to the new domain and enforce the secure www version which is how we want the new domain to display.
 (Simply change our domain name to be yours)

 Since you want to make sure all previous links out on the web redirect to your new domain, you’ll want to redirect both the secure and non-secure versions of your old site.
 To do this, we wrote the following to take care of all possible redirect scenarios and to enforce redirecting to the new www secure version of our new site.
 (Simply change our domain name to be yours)

 All of our links built organically over time now redirect correctly over to our new secure domain.
 We wrote the redirect in a way that regex redirects the previous domain’s pages to their new same matching page on the new domain as well.
 All of these methods combined will ensure to keep optimal rankings and the best user experience in tact.
 When you find yourself in a similar situation where you are looking to redirect from HTTPS to another site, be sure to implement the redirect in htaccess and save yourself the headache of downtime.
 Or worst off, long term rankings and traffic decreasing due to incorrect redirecting.

-It's technical challenges and learnings like these that fuel our love for SEO each and every day!
+It's technical challenges like these that fuel our love for SEO each and every day!